joelfeodiyoup/isometric_engine_2024/README.md

 - handle login error messages
 - fix the logic of centring the camera when creating a 'new game'.
 The width of some containing elements is not calculated correctly either (just a.... big number).
 - clean up the initialisation of game-render and the 'reset' logic.
+- add offScreenCanvas for calculations outside main execution thread
+- look at moving some calculation logic to a web worker thread.
+- calculate a minimap somehow